Summary: A Treatise of Human Nature (page 4)

 4.

-Now that the principle of a finite, simple, and indivisible idea is assured, what about space itself?
+Now that the principle of a finite, simple, and indivisible idea is established, what about space itself?

 Using the same method, Hume describes what happens in our mind during the formation of the idea of space: if I start from the least idea I can form of a part of extension